Robert-Jan/dive/README.md

 - Open a shell into the running app container with `make shell`
 - Run the command `dotnet ef database update --project "/dive/src/Dive.csproj" --msbuildprojectextensionspath "/dive/.obj/Dive" --no-build`.
 The "no build" flag is nessesery because the application is already running and a build will fail.

+Run the following commands to generate a new migration:
+- Open a shell into the running app container with `make shell`
+- Run the command `dotnet ef migrations add [MIGRATION NAME] --output-dir Data/Migrations --project "/dive/src/Dive.csproj" --msbuildprojectextensionspath "/dive/.obj/Dive" --no-build`.